 Operating Earnings Yield (OEY) : Operating Income / Market Capitalization

 Operating Earnings Yield is a profitability and valuation ratio; one of my favorite for company stock analysis.
-This metric provides valuable information about a company’s profitability and how much you are paying for those profits via the stock price.
+This metric tells you (in percentage %) how much operating earnings the company is producing compared to the current stock price.

 Operating Earnings Yield (OEY) Calculation